CONSS: Contrastive Learning Approach for Semi-Supervised Seismic Facies Classification: Approach

 \subsection{High-confidence region}

-For unlabeled seismic data, although we have no way of knowing the actual seismic facies, the high-confidence region is still trustworthy.We subdivide the high-confidence region into two disjoint regions, namely the weak high-confidence region and the strong high-confidence region.
-We use $t_w$ and $t_s$ to filter the corresponding regions.
-The filter conditions for weak high confidence regions of class $c$ can be described as: (a) The probability of class $c$ is above $t_w$ but below $t_s$. (b) The predicted probability of class $c$ is the largest.
-These conditions can be expressed as a ternary function (Eq.\ref{muw}) of position $(p_x,p_y)$ and class $c$ :
+For unlabeled seismic data, although the ground truth cannot be determined, the high-confidence region can still be regarded as reliable.
+We divide the high-confidence region into two disjoint regions, namely the weak high-confidence region and the strong high-confidence region.

+The selection criteria for weak high-confidence regions of class $c$ can be described as follows: (a) The probability of class $c$ is greater than $t_w$ but less than $t_s$. (b) The predicted probability of class $c$ is the highest among all classes.
+These conditions can be mathematically formulated as a ternary function (Eq.\ref{muw}) that takes into account the position $(p_x,p_y)$ and class $c$ of the pixel.

 where $(p_x,p_y)$ is the position in the segmentation map.